Skip to Content

 Heading back to school means back to being busy.
 Whether it’s practices and games for school sports, doctor appointments, or fun family events at school, it can seem like there is no time to sit down and relax.

 You are trying to help with homework, pack lunches, and everything else that goes along with a back-to-school routine.
-Plus cook a dinner that is healthy and something everyone in the family will eat.
+Plus cook a dinner that is something everyone in the family will eat.

 With busy toddlers comes a little bit of mischief and I have definitely learned the importance of having lots of distractions in my bag of tricks for when we head out to appointments, school functions, or even while just trying to make dinner.